mjopenglsdl/small3d/README.md

     cmake ..
     make

-And then just execute *avoidthebug3d*.
+And then just execute *avoidthebug3d*, in order to run the sample game, or *small3dTest* for the unit tests.

 #### For Xcode

     cd build
     cmake -G"Xcode" ..

 Open the project with Xcode and build it once.
-Then copy the *resources* and *samplegame/resources* directories to a singe *resources* directory inside the *Debug* directory created by Xcode.
-Then, select the avoidthebug3d scheme in Xcode and run it.
+Then copy the *resources* and *samplegame/resources* directories to the *Debug* directory created by Xcode (maintaining directory structures).
+Then, select the *avoidthebug3d* or *small3dTest* scheme in Xcode and run it.

 If you have any problems with the build, or any questions and need help, don't hesitate to [open an issue](https://github.com/coding3d/small3d/issues).
 The API documentation is also available [online](http://coding3d.github.io/small3d).